offerzen/alexa-skill-example-rails/README.md

 # Alexa Skill Example for Rails

-This project demonstrate some of the functionality which can be achieved with an Alexa skill service.
+This project demonstrates some of the functionality which can be achieved with an Alexa skill service.
 This services enables a user to:

 * fetch values for a Google Sheet
 * write values to a Google Sheet